amorijs/SPT-ModGod/README.md

 ### Adding Mods (Server)

+#### Option 1: Forge Search (Recommended)

 1. Open the Web UI at `https://your-server:6969/modgod/`
 2. Click **"Add Mods"**
+3. In the **"From Forge"** tab:
+   - Enter your Forge API key (get one at [forge.sp-tarkov.com/user/api-tokens](https://forge.sp-tarkov.com/user/api-tokens))
+   - Start typing to search for mods
+   - Select a mod from the dropdown
+   - Choose a version (defaults to latest)
+   - Click **"Download & Stage"**

+#### Option 2: Direct URLs

+1. Switch to the **"Direct URLs"** tab
-3. Paste direct download URLs (one per line)
+2. Paste direct download URLs (one per line or space-separated)
-4. Choose if mods are optional or required
-5. Click **"Download & Stage"**
+3. Click **"Download & Stage"**

+#### After Adding Mods

-6. Review the results and click **"Apply Changes"**
+1. Review the results, if needed make edits, and click **"Apply Changes"**
-7. The auto-installer will launch and wait for server shutdown
+2. The auto-installer will launch and wait for server shutdown, wait for installer to complete
+3. Start your server to apply the changes

 ### Managing File Overwrites

-When editing a mod, you can control which files get overwritten during reinstalls:
+When installing/reinstalling a mod, you can control which files get overwritten during reinstalls:

 1. Click on a mod card to open the edit dialog
 2. Scroll to **"Files to be Overwritten"**
-3. Uncheck any files you want to preserve (e.g., `config.json`)
+3. Uncheck any files/directories you want to preserve (e.g., `config.json`)
-4. These files will be skipped during future installs
+4. These paths will not be written to your server

+When installing mods, there is a helpful alert on the card if it will overwrite any files.

 ### Sync Exclusions

-Prevent client warnings for server-generated files:
+Many mods generate files that don't need to be synced to clients.
+This will cause warnings (that clients can skip) when the clients launch their game.
+Prevent client warnings for files you don't need them to have:

 1. Go to the **"Sync Exclusions"** tab
 2. Uncheck files/directories that shouldn't be synced to clients
 3. Click **"Save Exclusions"**
 4. Clients will ignore these paths during verification

+### Filtering Mods

+- **Stats Cards**: Click on "Total Mods", "Installed", "Pending Install", "Required", or "Optional" to filter the mod list
+- **Search Bar**: Type in the search box to filter mods by name

 ---